inoxlang/inox/docs/language-reference.md

 ⚠️ Named patterns cannot be reassigned.

-Some named patterns are callable, for example if you want a pattern that matches all integers in the range 0..10 you can do the following:
+Some named patterns are callable.
+For example if you want a pattern that matches all integers in the range 0..10, you can do the following:

 ```
 pattern zero-to-ten = int(0..10)